ElderByte-/hibernate-setFirstResult-mssql/README.md

 * While the MSSQL Server 2000 does indeed not natively support query offsets, hibernate 4 had a workaround of some kind.
 * Since the Dialects got heavily refactored in hibernate 5, especally the offset and limit part, we assume the regression was introduced there.
+* Since version 5 the SQLServerDialect uses the class TopLimitHandler for handling limit queries.
+The check for any first row selecton introduced there lead to the error message.
+* It seems that it still works if you just remove the check.

+* Involved hibernate classes:
+  * SQLServerDialect
+  * TopLimitHandler
+  * AbstractLimitHandler (bindLimitParameters)
+  * Loader